 The tendons in your legs, ankles, and feet are responsible for supporting muscle and joint movements, but trauma or overuse can cause serious pain.
-For tendinitis symptoms and discomfort, see Vito La Puma, DPM, Roxann V. Clarke, DPM, and John A. DeBello, DPM, in the Financial District of New York City.
+For tendinitis symptoms and discomfort, see Vito La Puma, DPM, in Midtown East and the Financial District of New York City.
 At Healthy Step Podiatry, the team of foot and ankle specialists can identify and provide treatment for all types of tendinitis.
 Begin your recovery today by calling or booking an appointment online.

 Tendinitis is a condition that causes inflammation and pain in your tendons.
 Your tendons are responsible for connecting your muscles to your bones and joints.
 When your tendons become inflamed or irritated, you can experience:

 Tendinitis is typically an acute injury that resolves with treatment after two to three weeks.
 In some cases, tendinitis may become chronic and cause compensation patterns in the associated muscles and joints.